unifiedjs/unified-engine/doc/plugins.md

 *   `pluginId` (`string`) — Plugins specified through various mechanisms are attached to a new [`processor`][unified-processor] for each file.
-    If a `completer` is `use`d multiple times, it is invoked multiple times as well.
+    If a `completer` is `use`d multiple times, it is called multiple times as well.
     To prevent completers from attaching multiple times, specify a `pluginId`.
     This will ensure only one completer per `pluginId` is added.